rafapastor/rickandmorty/front/rickandmorty/README.md

 1. Clone the repository.
 2. Navigate to the project directory: `cd front/rickandmorty`
+3. Copy the contents of `.env.example` to a new file in the same directory named `.env`, and fill the variables with the appropriate values.
-3. Install the dependencies: `npm install`
+4. Install the dependencies: `npm install`

 ## Usage